covid-19-impact-lab/sid/docs/source/reference_guides/states.rst

 - **infectious**: After an infection, `infectious_countdown` is triggered with a random time.
 - **knows**: Whether an individual knows if he is infectious or not.
-- **symptoms**: Whether an individual has symptoms.
-Only infectious people can have symptoms
+- **symptomatic**: Whether an individual has symptoms.
+Only infectious people can have symptoms.
-- **icu**: Whether an individual needs intensive care.
+- **needs_icu**: Whether an individual needs intensive care.
 Only possible for people with symptoms.
 - **dead**: Whether an individual is dead.
 People die if they need icu but do not get it or despite icu with a certain probability.